dp602869-eng/docs/docs/clis/goal/app/read.md

       --holding strings            A Holding that may be accessed from application logic.
 An asset-id followed by a comma and an address

   -k, --kmddir string              Data directory for kmd

-      --local strings              A Local State that may be accessed from application logic.
-An optional app-id and comma, followed by an address.
-Zero or omitted app-id indicates the local state for app being called.

       --reject-version uint        If set non-zero, reject for this app version or higher